gravitee-io/gravitee-platform-docs/docs/apim/getting-started/install-guides/installation-guide-migration/README.md

 In the case of Gravitee APIM, all the images have been prefixed by `-apim`.

-For example, for the API gateway `graviteeio/gateway` has been replaced by `graviteeio/apim-gateway`.
+For example, for the API Gateway `graviteeio/gateway` has been replaced by `graviteeio/apim-gateway`.

 Please have a look to the documentation at: [https://docs.gravitee.io/apim/3.x/apim\_installguide\_docker\_images.html](https://docs.gravitee.io/apim/3.x/apim\_installguide\_docker\_images.html)